-Hurricane season is here, and with it comes the potential that your property might suddenly need mending.
-If a hurricane, hail or wind damage were to occur, could you spot a home improvement scam?
+The spring storm season is here in North Texas, and with it comes the potential that your property might suddenly need mending.
+If a hurricane, hail or wind damage were to occur, could you spot a contractor scam?

-So, how can you spot — and, more importantly, avoid — a home improvement scam?
+So, how can you spot — and, more importantly, avoid — contractor scams?

 Arrive at your doorstep uninvited, claiming to be "in the area."